Treatment for Vestibular Dysfunction

 Neuro-Optometric Rehabilitation for Vestibular Dysfunction

-After reviewing any relevant medical documentation from your neurologist, occupational therapist, physiotherapist, etc, Dr. Coleman will then perform a Neuro-Visual Assessment to identify and correct the underlying cause(s) of the disorder.
-The The Vision Therapy Center At Coleman Vision will then craft a personalized treatment plan for your recovery.
+After reviewing any relevant medical documentation from your neurologist, occupational therapist, physiotherapist, etc, Dr. David Coleman and Dr. Jeff Coleman will then perform a Neuro-Visual Assessment to identify and correct the underlying cause(s) of the disorder.
+The The Neuro-Optometry Center At Coleman Vision will then craft a personalized treatment plan for your recovery.

 Vestibular Rehabilitation Therapy (VRT)